siko74/AzureNotebooks/README.md

 The Azure Notebook Service is in public review for the next few quarters.
 Our focus is key data science scenarios and education.

-Fall 2016 (Q3-2016) - Initial preview with basic notebook features and sharing using Libraries.
+**Fall 2016 (Q3-2016)** - Initial preview with basic notebook features and sharing using Libraries.
-Winter 2016 (Q4-2016) - Store data files in libraries, import from Github, share private libraries, and add collaborators to libraries.
+**Winter 2016 (Q4-2016)** - Store data files in libraries, import from Github, share private libraries, and add collaborators to libraries.
-Spring 2017 (Q1-2017) - More collaboration & security features.
+**Spring 2017 (Q1-2017)** - More collaboration & security features.

 ##Get involved!
-Please use issues for bugs, feature requests, etc.  If you need immediate assistamce, ping nbhelp@microsoft.com Have a cool notebook you want to share?
+* Please use [issues](https://github.com/Microsoft/AzureNotebooks/issues) for bugs, feature requests, etc.  If you need immediate assistamce, ping nbhelp@microsoft.com
+* Have a cool notebook you want to share?
 Upload & tweet with #Azurenotebooks!
-Are you teacher giving a large class or want to give webinar?
+* Are you teacher giving a large class or want to give webinar?
 Test drive the site and if possible a heads up on the date & number of users: nbhelp@microsoft.com

-##Helping us build the service!
-We need your help to make the service great for data scientists, educators, and students.
-Having trouble with your Azure Notebooks?
-File an issue.
-Don't see feature you'd love to have?
-File an issue.
-Need immediate assistance, file an issue and email: nbhelp@microsoft.com
+##Filing Issues
+Knowing the context of your issues will help us solve it faster.
+Please include as much of the following as you can while creating issues:
+* Whether the issue is related to Jupyter Notebooks or the Libraries feature.
+* The Jupyter Kernel (Pytho2, Pyhton3, or R) in case of problems with a Jupyter Notebook.
+* The time the issue occured at.
+* The web browser the issue occured in.
+* If the issue occured once or can be reproduced (with steps to repro it).
+* Your usage scenario: teaching a class, doing homework, evaluating results for research.